-On July 3, 2017, we closed the Transactions to combine GE O&G and Baker Hughes, creating a world-leading, fullstream oilfield technology provider that has a unique mix of equipment and service capabilities.
-The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to a newly formed partnership, BHGE LLC.
-As a partnership, BHGE LLC will not itself be subject to U.S. federal income tax under current U.S. tax laws.
-BHGE LLC's foreign subsidiaries, however, are expected to incur current and deferred foreign income taxes.
-GE holds an approximate 62.5% controlling interest in this partnership and former Baker Hughes shareholders hold an approximate 37.5% interest through the ownership of 100% of our Class A Common Stock.
-GE holds its voting interest through our Class B Common Stock and its economic interest through a corresponding number of Common Units of BHGE LLC.
-Former Baker Hughes shareholders immediately after the completion of the Transactions also received a Special Dividend of \$17.50 per share paid by the Company to holders of record of the Company's Class A Common Stock.
-GE contributed \$7.4 billion to BHGE LLC to fund substantially all of the Special Dividend.
+On July 3, 2017, we closed the Transactions to combine GE O&G and Baker Hughes, creating a fullstream oilfield technology provider that has a unique mix of equipment and service capabilities.
+The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to the Company.
+As a partnership, we will not be subject to U.S. federal income tax under current US tax laws and, accordingly, will not incur any material current or deferred U.S. federal income taxes.
+Our foreign subsidiaries, however, are expected to incur current and deferred foreign income taxes.
+GE holds an approximate 62.5% interest in us and former Baker Hughes shareholders hold an approximate 37.5% interest through the ownership of 100% of Class A Common Stock of BHGE.
+GE holds its voting interest through Class B Common Stock in BHGE and its economic interest through a corresponding number of our Common Units.
+Former Baker Hughes shareholders immediately after the completion of the Transactions also received a Special Dividend of \$17.50 per share paid by BHGE to holders of record of the Company's Class A Common Stock.
+GE contributed \$7.4 billion to us to fund substantially all of the Special Dividend.

 Prior to the Transactions, shares of Baker Hughes common stock were registered pursuant to Section 12(b) of the Securities Exchange Act of 1934, as amended (the Exchange Act) and listed on the New York Stock Exchange and the SIX Swiss Exchange.
-Shares of Baker Hughes common stock were suspended from trading on the New

-York Stock Exchange and the SIX Swiss Exchange prior to the open of trading on July 5, 2017.
+Shares of Baker Hughes common stock were suspended from trading on the New York Stock Exchange and the SIX Swiss Exchange prior to the open of trading on July 5, 2017.
 The New York Stock Exchange filed a Form 25 on Baker Hughes' behalf to provide notice to the SEC regarding the withdrawal of shares of Baker Hughes common stock from listing and to terminate the registration of such shares under Section 12(b) of the Exchange Act.